ChrisGet/stbController/README.txt

 </VirtualHost>
 #####

 - The "Options" and "AddHandler" parts are key to enabling all functionality for the stbController.
+Everything else will be according to your personal setup

 - Once you have Apache setup and your website configured, you will need to go to the root directory for the web page (where you defined "DocumentRoot" for your web page) and create some directories and symbolic links.